-We learn this even in Church services, after the pastor preached to us, at the end he or she will make a call into action and ask Church attendees and members to come up front, or to raise their hands where they are for example, those who have prayer requests and they want the pastor to pray over and with them maybe according to what the pastor preached on that day.
-Another call into action they would make is to ask those who have not made the Lord Jesus as the Lord and Savior of their lives to stand up so that they could guide them and pray a Salvation prayer and be able to receive the Lord Jesus Christ by faith in their hearts and life to be their Savior and Lord.
+We learn this even in Church services, after the pastor preached to us, at the end he or she will make a call into action and ask Church attendees and members to come up front, or to raise their hands where they are, those who have prayer requests and they want the pastor to pray over and with them.
+Another call into action they would make is to ask those who have not made the Lord Jesus as the Lord and Savior of their lives to stand up so that they could guide them and be able to receive the Lord Jesus Christ by faith in their hearts and life as their Savior and Lord.

 All of these are call into action moments.
-Basically telling it’s time to make a decision, a chance to make a transition, and take heed of opportunity on what you have been hearing, learning, reading, listening, and act on it.
+Basically telling it’s time to make a decision, a chance to make a transition, and take heed of opportunity on what you have been hearing, learning, reading, listening, and start acting on it.